Cadasta/cadasta-docs/en/05-odkcollect.md

 **Important!** Steps 1, 2, and 4 require being near WiFi.
 You may also want to test step 3 before heading out into the field, just in case you need to troubleshoot or make any changes.

-For more information and documentation about GeoODK generally, visit [geoodk.com](http://geoodk.com/).
+For more information and documentation about ODK generally, visit [opendatakit.org](https://opendatakit.org/).

 ### Initial Setup {#initial-setup}